mathisgauthey/mathisgauthey.github.io_old/content/post/My Complete Obsidian Workflow to Manage My Life.md

 It is important that the first header of your workout template keep the [templater](https://github.com/SilentVoid13/Templater) code snippet.
 This is how the timestamp is added to the template file name.

 You'll find that I added goals to sections of my workout linked to goals in my `Sport` area.
 You can do something like this, or not.
 Experiment with queries and filters from the [dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin or the [task](https://publish.obsidian.md/tasks/Introduction) plugin, you can make very powerful things without much effort.
 You just need to read their doc !

+> Take extra care where moving file from the `5-Templates` folder to the archives or anywhere else. **You should remove the templater code from everywhere before doing so**, otherwise it might end up in an infinite loop of template file creation because of `filename-heading-sync` and `templater` plugin working asynchronously.

 ### How Do I Use the Media Backlog ?